craigmiller160/spring-oauth2-utils/docs/CONFIGURING.md

 ## Property Location

 All properties should be found in a regular Spring application properties/yaml file.
+Also, environment variables with the same keys will override the properties file.

 ## Standard OAuth2 Properties